cristian-necula/non-linear-Preisach-unmixing-/README.md

 # non-linear-Preisach-unmixing-
-Jupyter notebooks and data for non-linear Preisach measurements unmixing associated to "Resolving the Interpretation of Magnetic Coercivity Components from Isothermal Remanence Curves Using Unmixing of Non-linear Preisach Maps: Pedogenesis and Provenance in Loess-Paleosol Sequences" by Cristian Necula1, Ioan Lascu2, Cristian Panaiotu1, Daniela Gheorghe3
+Jupyter notebooks and data for non-linear Preisach measurements unmixing associated to "Resolving the Interpretation of Magnetic Coercivity Components from Isothermal Remanence Curves Using Unmixing of Non-linear Preisach Maps: Pedogenesis and Provenance in Loess-Paleosol Sequences" by Cristian Necula1, Ioan Lascu2, Cristian Panaiotu1, Daniela Gheorghe3.

+The notebooks make use of packages Hyperspy, numpy, matplotlib, sklearn, scipy.
+Install these packages using pip prior to run the notebooks.

 Data description